AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

    | Match | Optional.
 If you are finished creating groups, continue to the next step. |
    | And/Or | Optional.
 These variables are only available if you add two or more groups within the same Match, Base Name, or Sequence Order.
 In the **[!UICONTROL And]** drop-down, select **[!UICONTROL And]** to conjoin a newly added group with any previous expression group you have added.
 Or, select **[!UICONTROL OR]** to add an alternation between the previous expression group and the new group you are about to create.
 The **[!UICONTROL OR]** operand is defined by the use of a vertical line character `|` in the regular expression syntax itself.

-   SCREENSHOT HERE

 1. Do one of the following:

    * To add another new group, under **[!UICONTROL Match]**, **[!UICONTROL Base Name]**, or **[!UICONTROL Sequencing Order]**, tap **[!UICONTROL Add Group]**.
 Create another group as you did in the previous step.
    * Review the regular expressions syntax in the [!UICONTROL Rule Results - RegX] area.
-If you need to make changes to the syntax, make your edits in the respect group on the left side of the page.
+If you need to make changes to the syntax, make your edits in the respective group on the left side of the page.
    * If you are finished creating groups, continue to the next step.

 1. In the upper-right corner of the page, tap **[!UICONTROL Save]**.
 You are now ready to apply the batch set preset to one or more folders.
-ADD LINKS TO TOPICS HERE.

 ### Table of features and options for Preset Details, Set Naming Convention, and Rule Results - RegX fields {#features-options-bsp}